scalamolecule/molecule-web/content/manual/schema/boilerplate.md

 # Boilerplate code

-SBT will call ask the `DslBoilerplate` file in our project folder to use our schema definition files as templates to generate a series of domain-specific boilerplate traits for us.
+SBT will ask the `DslBoilerplate` file in our project folder to use our schema definition files as templates to generate a series of domain-specific boilerplate traits for us.

 With these generated we can then build intuitive molecules like